-3.8.
-Observers & Trainees
+3.8 Observers & Trainees

 3.8.1.
-Physicians, midwives or dentists and trainees without privileges at PHC may attend a patient interaction as Observers for training purposes only in accordance with the requirements set out in Appendix IV, "Trainee Positions at PHC".
+Physicians, midwives dentists or nurse practitioners and trainees without privileges at PHC may attend a patient interaction as Observers for training purposes only in accordance with the requirements set out in Appendix IV, "Trainee Positions at PHC".